Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

 The financial stress led the Roman leaders to stop the gladiator and beast fights in 435 CE.

 It took nearly another century to stop animal hunts in 523 CE.

 18. The era of Colosseum killed off complete species

 For the time the Colosseum bustled with life, it ended many others.

-It is reported that the amount of slaughter that took place in the Colosseum cleared off various species of animals from across the globe.
+It is reported that the amount of slaughter in the Colosseum cleared off various species of animals from across the globe.

-The hippo disappeared from the Nile river and the African elephants that were commonly used as war animals vanished from the face of the Earth.
+The hippo disappeared from the Nile River, and the African elephants commonly used as war animals vanished from the face of the Earth.

-These fights are said to ‘have completely devastated the wildlife of North Africa and the Mediterranean region’.
+These fights ‘have completely devastated the wildlife of North Africa and the Mediterranean region’.